-This easy Curry Shakshuka is a flavourful, vegetarian brunch, lunch or dinner made with go-to pantry & freezer staples.
+This easy curry spiced Shakshuka is a flavourful, vegetarian brunch, lunch or dinner made with go-to pantry & freezer staples.
+Only one pan is required so cleaning up is a breeze.

 Shakshuka or shakshouka is a Middle Eastern and Israeli dish made of a thick tomato sauce flavoured with herbs and spices that make the bed for eggs to be baked on top.
 It’s a saucy meal that’s perfect for eating with bread or flatbread.
 It’s also easy to make it vegetarian or throw some leftover meat in there.